React is so confusing it feels like magic. I never know why things are happening.

 Kyle's React Simplified course delivers something that's true to its name, a great React course built to ease you in and learn React from the basics to even more advanced concepts.
 Having not used React for a while, I found it to be clear, straight to the point, and great at explaining topics new and old.

-This style of teaching is equivalent to you wanting soup and someone just giving you a bowl of soup.
+This is equivalent to you wanting to learn how to make soup and someone just giving you a bowl of soup.
 You have no idea how that soup was made, what goes into it, or how to make it yourself.
-You can maybe try poking around the soup to figure out what is all in it, but many of the ingredients are so deeply mixed together it is impossible to tell what is what.

 Working in React feels so overwhelming and I have no idea where to start

 This is the exact same problem with these courses.
-The entire course is spent watching someone make a huge project, but there is not nearly enough explanation on what things do, how they work, and why you would do one thing over another.
-In the end you have an awesome project, but no idea how to build it, and you will still get stuck even trying to build small projects.
+In the end you have an awesome project, but no idea how to build it, and you will still get stuck even trying to build small projects on your own.

-This is essentially the same as going to culinary school to become a chef and on the very first day of school your teacher asks you to create a complex shrimp risotto.
+This is the same as going to culinary school and on the very first day of school your teacher asks you to create a complex shrimp risotto.
 You barely know how to cook, let alone how to cook a complex meal, so obviously this task feels overwhelming and you have no idea where to start.

-This is probably a feeling you are familiar with if you have ever tried to program in React before since working in React feels so overwhelming and you have no idea where to start.
-This is only compounded when courses give you complex exercises to solve on your own with no guidance.
+This is probably a feeling you are familiar with since working in React feels so overwhelming and you have no idea where to start.

 React Simplified is an excellent choice for those who want to learn React quickly and thoroughly.
 Kyle does a great job of simplifying and explaining complex React topics, making them easier to understand and apply in real-world scenarios.